 6 Excellent Communication Tactics to Running a Smooth Event

 With so many moving pieces, an event is a breeding ground for miscommunications—and these types of errors can be costly to businesses.
 According to this Holmes Report, companies experience an estimated $37 billion in losses as a result of employee misunderstanding.
-That’s a whole lot of money that could easily be saved.
+That’s a whole lot of money that could easily be saved with better communication.

 Overall, effective communication can prevent common problems in every aspect of business—especially with the event planning process.
 If you want to make sure your message is getting across—and that your events are running according to plan—try these pro communication tips:

 When you’re establishing business relationships, use professional communication to define the roles.
 A professional tone in all communication will establish trust and leadership with employees and potential clients.This is especially important to remember in moments when emotions and stress levels are running high.
 In high-stress situations, face-to-face meetings are vital so that no assumptions are made.

 Open, honest communication ensures that there are no misunderstandings with your client, employee or customer.
 Be truthful and upfront about what your company’s capabilities are, and what you expect from the client.
 Collaboration can be difficult, but starting the process with honesty and a positive attitude can smooth out any bumps in the road.

 Detailed communication can keep everyone on track throughout the event planning process.
 Not only will your employees understand their responsibilities and deadlines, but crystal clear instructions will also eliminate confusion before it happens.
 Accountability is key, and that’s why we have our TME tasklist.
 We assign every step of our process to keep everyone on track and ensure everyone is clear about who handles each aspect of the event.